 Registering an AED helps 911 dispatchers match the location of a sudden cardiac arrest victim with the nearest AED.
 It also allows the dispatcher to alert emergency teams that an AED is onsite.

 Registering your AED is quick, simple, free, and the law in Illinois.
-For more information go to Operation Revive.
+For more information, see the IHLF AED Program.